Browse Curriculum

 Graduation Requirement: Fulfills Performing Arts Requirement

-This yearlong auditioned small ensemble exposes students to many different styles of choral literature through performance of advanced levels of Renaissance, Baroque, Classical, Romantic, Jazz and Popular styles.
-In addition to basic vocal technique, students will learn more advanced music theory, musical interpretation, sight-singing, and performance technique.
-Teamwork, personal growth, and creative thinking are developed through rehearsal and performance.
+Advanced Topics Chamber Singers is a yearlong auditioned performing choral ensemble that exposes students to many different styles of choral literature through performance of advanced levels of Renaissance, Baroque, Classical, Romantic, Jazz.
+Musical Theater and Popular styles.
+In addition to basic vocal technique, students will learn more advanced music theory, musical interpretation, visual expression, sight-singing, and performance technique.
+Teamwork, personal growth, and creative thinking are developed through rehearsal, performance and self-reflection.
 This is an intensive performance-based class and outside of the school day performances will be required.

 Open to Grades: 9, 10, 11, 12